bioidiap/bob.pad.face/doc/baselines.rst

    You **cannot** run experiments just by executing the command line instructions described in this guide.
-You **need first** to procure yourself the raw data files that correspond to *each* database used here in order to correctly run experiments with those data.
-Biometric data is considered private data and, under EU regulations, cannot be distributed without a consent or license.
+You **need first** to procure yourself the raw data files that correspond to *each* database used here to correctly run experiments with those data.
+Biometric data is considered private and, under EU regulations, cannot be distributed without a consent or license.
    You may consult our :ref:`bob.pad.face.resources.databases` resources section for checking currently supported databases and accessing download links for the raw data files.

    Once the raw data files have been downloaded, unpack the databases carefully and take a note of the root directory where they have been unpacked.